cmdalbem/portfolio/src/pages/promotions-admin/index.md

 ## Finding patterns

-After almost 20 interviews with both internal stakeholders and customers we concluded many things, in particular:
+After more than 10 interviews with both internal stakeholders and customers we concluded that:
 - In fact the module already has great features, standing out from the competition and being one of the flagships in the platform's sales pitches.
 - There were some functionality improvements that could be done, but...
 - The amount of functionality, however, negatively impacts its ease of use.
 It's not considered intuitive, it raises many doubts and sometimes even leads the user to make mistakes that can be financially disastrous.